 The maximum period of post-natal leave is six months, with well-paid leave lasting only 5.6 months (including the new Parental leave).
-Attendance at ECEC is obligatory for children from the age of four years and eight months.
+Attendance at ECEC is obligatory for children from the age of four years and six months.
+The target is to decrease the entry age by one month each year until it will be four years.
 There is a gap, therefore, of just over four years between the end of leave and an ECEC entitlement, and even longer between the end of well-paid leave and an ECEC entitlement.